dagtann/pecs/nbk/master_nbk.md

 ## 04/09/2019

 Prepped inclusion of information on the electoral system.
 Found duplicated entries in Gandruds panel series.
 Must develop a system to identify unique elections in Tillman, then forward that information to VDEM and Gandrud.

+## 04/17/2019

+Lost code yesterday on push to github.
+Rewrote almost the entire data_munging stage.
+Checked through electoral system indicators.
+Notices severe flaws in PR & Plurality:
+1. Italy, France, Japan, New Zealand account for all within-variance;
+2. With the exception of New Zealand dropping any of these countries dramatically shifts the coefficients around;
+3. There seem to be coding mistakes, e.g., France has plurality in 2007 only.
+Dropped both indicators to clean up the analysis.
+Higher levels of dispropotionality and more parties continue to decrease turnout.
+After detrending vote_pec_wi continues to boost turnout whereas pec1_wi does not.

+Next steps:

+- Write up instituions;
+- Throw in polarization.